-I retired from the US Government in early January 2019 following a 39-year career with the US Department of State's Bureau of Intelligence and Research where I managed, mentored, wrote about diplomacy, politics and military affairs, and explained realpolitik to elected leaders, foreign policy decision-makers, military officials and congressional figures.
+I retired from the US Government in early January 2019 following a 39-year career with the US Department of State's Bureau of Intelligence and Research where I managed, mentored, and wrote voluminously about diplomacy, politics and military affairs for elected leaders, foreign policy decision-makers, military officials and congressional figures.
 I started my intelligence career when Cyrus Vance was Secretary of State.
-I was present when the intelligence community and the State Department made the transition from manual typewriters and rotary telephones to email and internet connectivity -- an uneasy shift which in my judgment continues to affect the quality of analysis being delivered to policymakers.
+I was present when the intelligence community and the State Department made the transition from manual typewriters and rotary telephones to email and internet connectivity -- an uneasy shift which, while obviously necessary, in my judgment continues to affect the quality of analysis being delivered to policymakers.
 I have received numerous awards for my unique analytic work on the USSR (1980-87) and the Middle East (1987-2014).

 In 1987 I was invited by the department leadership to work on the Middle East, and for the next 27 years examined the Arab-Israeli conflict, US-Israel relations, Israel's relationship with Iran, Syria, Russia, the Palestinians, internal Israeli politics, political-military relations and the strategic balance.

 Prior to my retirement from the department, I had been working on foreign policy issues related to Africa, including Nigeria.

 During the course of my career I received numerous Departmental and intelligence community awards for my leadership skills and scholarship.
 I penned thousands of articles, memos, research papers and in-depth analyses on a vast array of topics for policymakers, Congress and the White House, and appeared before Congressional committees to provide testimony and assessments.
 I am intimately familiar with analytic tradecraft and the intelligence profession more generally; my expertise is open-source and all-source intelligence analysis.
 Please contact me if I can be of assistance.
 Thank you.